Last Update: December 2022

 SP Chicken “Gai Yang with Som Tam and Khao Niao”, or “Grilled chicken with green papaya salad and sticky rice” is a typical Isan dish and the specialty of SP Chicken.
 Isan you say?
 Isn’t that Eastern Thailand, while Chiang Mai is in the North of Thailand?
 True, but that doesn’t mean that we should pass on a perfectly delicious grilled chicken should we?
-THB150 for a whole bird, opening hours from 10am to 5pm.
+THB175 for a whole bird, opening hours from 10am to 5pm.
 Note that this restaurant has a mention in the Michelin Guide for good quality and value.

 Another restaurant serving delicious Gai Yang is Cherng Doi in the Nimman Road area.
 Their chicken is almost as good as at SP, but the sit down area is more inviting and they open until 8pm.

 Khao Soi Khun Yai When in Northern Thailand, “Khao Soi” is the one iconic dish that cannot be missed.
 Crispy and soft egg noodles with chicken or beef in a curry broth, enriched with coconut milk.
 Wouldn’t you agree that the best person qualified to prepare Khao Soi must be grandma?
 Well, as a matter of fact, “Khun Yai” means “Grandma”, so there you go.
-Fast service and only TBH35 for a steamy bowl, but hurry, opening hours are only from 10am to 2pm.
+Fast service and only TBH60 for a steamy bowl, but hurry, opening hours are only from 10am to 2pm, Sunday closed.

 Around Chiang Mai